MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
 Alternatively, you can programmatically retrieve this data by using the [get app acquisitions](../monetize/get-app-acquisitions.md) method in the [Windows Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 In this report, an **acquisition** means a new customer has obtained a license to your app (whether you charged money or you've offered it for free).
-An **install** refers to the app actually being installed on a device.
+An **install** refers to the app being installed on a Windows 10 device.

 > [!IMPORTANT]
 > The **Acquisitions** report does not include data about refunds, reversals, chargebacks, etc. To estimate your app proceeds, visit [Payout summary](payout-summary.md).
 In the **Reserved** section, click the **Download reserved transactions** link.